 There are hundreds of options of cookware, so which do you choose?
-Every brand makes claims to be healthy, non-toxic and safe, but are they really?
+Every brand makes claims to be healthy, non-toxic, and safe, but are they really?
 The answer to that question is NO, they are not.
-So which brands are really safe?
+So where is the safest cookware?
 You’ve trusted Mamavation to bring you topics like best & worst probiotics, best & worst organic mattresses, & best & worst air purifiers, now join us for our cookware investigation.
 We’ve looked into every category of cookware and bakeware so you can rest easy.

 This investigation has been our most challenging so far, so we updated it for 2020 and included more new brands.
 When it comes to answering the question “is this safe for my family?” we encourage you to think about: (1) migration, (2) safer materials, and (3) the precautionary principle.

 We know you don’t have the time to dedicate 40+ hours investigating this industry, so Mamavation has done it for you!
 Scroll down to the very bottom for our product recommendations.